Dili: Land

 As of 2015, Dili Municipality had 1475 km of roads, of which half were classified as National, District, or Urban.
 The roads heading into and out of Dili to the East and West carry over 1,000 non-motorbike vehicles daily.
 In addition to the Eastern and Western national roads, a third national road extends south from the city.
 Within Dili, there is rising congestion.
 Poor road quality is the most common cause of accidents and delays.
 Many roads are unpaved, and within the old quarter, streets are often one-way.
 The only four lane roads in the city are National Road A01 and Banana Road.
 As of 2016, there were four roundabouts and 11 intersections with traffic lights.
 Few routes travel along the east-west axis, and for most of the time since independence there was only one vehicular crossing across the Comoro river.
 This bridge was expanded from two lanes to four lanes in June 2013.
 The two-lane Hinode Bridge was opened upriver in September 2018, connecting Banana road to National Road No 03.
 It is expected that this bridge will also be expanded to four lanes in the future.

-The usual form of public transportation within the city is the minibus, which are operated by private companies that purchase route franchises from the government.
+The usual form of public transportation within the city are the minibus and microlet, which are operated by private companies that purchase route franchises from the government.
 Each vehicle usually has a capacity of ten people.
 There are no formal schedules and few official bus stops.
 Fares are cheap, at $0.25.
 Dili is also served by a fleet of air-conditioned blue taxis, whose drivers are expected to speak Tetum and English.

 Street names are in Portuguese, as are many official signs labelling locations.
 Tetum is used for more informational signage.
 English and Indonesian are rare in official signage, but are more common elsewhere.
 Chinese is used on some informal signage, while non-Tetum Timorese languages are not used.
 Even under Indonesian rule, during which the use of Portuguese was banned, Portuguese street names like Avenida Marechal Carmona remained unchanged, although they were prefixed with the Indonesian word Jalan or 'road'.